7/02 in Yankee History

 1970: The Yankees fall to the Tigers and Joe Niekro 5-0.
 Horace Clarke breaks up a no-hit bid by the Detroit knuckleballer with a single in the 9th, the third time this month that the Yankee second baseman has spoilt a no-no with a safety in the final inning.

 1966: The struggles of the Yankees (who are heading for their first last-place finish in 54 years) are reflected in the fortunes of Whitey Ford, who continues to be winless so far in the campaign.
 Washington’s Frank Howard, Don Lock and Ken McMullen hit back-to-back-to-back homers against the fading lefty on the way to a 10-4 victory.
 Mike McCormick gets the complete-game win for the Senators.

 1962: In a game with the A’s at the Stadium, Mickey Mantle walks in three out of his four In trips to the plate.
 He takes advantage of the one good pitch he sees to blast it into the upper deck, helping the Yanks to an 8-4 win.

 1946: With nearly 70,000 in attendance at the Stadium, Yankee hurler Spud Chandler gets off to a shaky start, walking nine Red Sox batters in the first four innings.
 Still, he carries a no-hitter into the 9th, when Bobby Doerr singles with one out, and then closes the door for a 2-1 victory.

 1922: The Yankees beat the A’s 9-3.
-Two of Philadelphia’s 3 runs come on solo home runs by outfielder Tilly Walker (shown below), who will finish the year with 37 round-trippers, two more than Babe Ruth’s total.
+2 of Philadelphia’s 3 runs come on solo home runs by outfielder Tilly Walker (below), who will finish the year with 37 round-trippers, two more than Babe Ruth’s total.

 1906: After losing the opener of a doubleheader with the A’s 5-4, the Highlanders win by forfeit for the first time in franchise history, 5-1.